How To Cite A Letter Apa

 Citing Emails

 Emails are treated similarly to personal letters but require additional details.
-Also, the subject line of the email is included in brackets, and the recipient is often specified.
-If the email is part of a published work, follow the source’s citation guidelines Which is the point..
+The subject line of the email is included in brackets, and the recipient is often specified.
+If the email is part of a published work, follow the source’s citation guidelines Small thing, real impact.
+Still holds up..

 Example: